-303.1(.2) Plant Biology Prerequisite: BIO 200.0.
+303.1(.2) Plant Biology Prerequisite: BIO 201.1(.2) and 202.1(.2).

 An introduction to the study of vascular plants, including plant structure, function, life history, adaptation, and evolution.

 307.1(.2) Genetics

-Prerequisite: BIO 200.0.
+Prerequisite: BIO 201.1(.2).

 Principles and history of heredity.
 Gene interactions, association of genes on eukaryotic chromosomes.
 Autosomal and sex-linked genetic inheritance and sex determination.
 Statistical test of genetic hypotheses.
 Laboratory study includes genetic experiments and problem solving.
-308.1(.2) Biostatistics Prerequisite: BIO 200.0, MAT 207.1(.2) or MAT 316.1(.2).
+308.1(.2) Biostatistics Prerequisite: BIO 202.1(.2), MAT 210.1(.2) or CSC 226.1(.2).
 Introduction to the methods of analyzing quantitative data in the biological sciences.
 The emphasis will be on practical applications of statistics in biology and its graphical presentation.
 Descriptive statistics, distributions, regression, correlation, analysis of variance, and sampling methods will be covered.
 This course is recommended for biology majors.
-321.1(.2) Cell Biology I Prerequisite: BIO 200.0.
+321.1(.2) Cell Biology I Prerequisite: BIO 201.1(.2).

 An introduction to the eukaryotic cell with emphasis on the chemical and genetic basis of cellular activities and the division of the cell into membrane-bound and biochemically specialized compartments.
 The plasma membrane, cytosol, nucleus, cytoskeleton, Golgi apparatus, mitochondrion, chloroplasts and endoplasmic reticulum will be considered.

 322.1(.2) General Physiology I

-Prerequisite: BIO 200.0.
+Prerequisite: BIO 201.1(.2) and 202.1(.2).

-An introduction to the essentials of vertebrate cellular physiology.
-Topics discussed will include metabolism, the nervous and endocrine systems, and muscles.
+An introduction to the essentials of vertebrate cellular physiology, Indiscussed will include metabolism, the nervous and endocrine system muscles.

 323.1(.2) General Physiology II

 Prerequisite: BIO 322.1(.2).

-An introduction to the essential physiology of vertebrates including blood, circulation, respiration, water-electrolyte regulation and digestions
+An introduction to the essential physiology of vertebrates including circulation, respiration, water-electrolyte regulation and digestion.

 324.1(.2) Ecology

-Prerequisite: BIO 200.0.
+Prerequisite: BIO 202.1(.2).

-A study of modern ecology including energy flow, biogeochemical cycles, population biology and community structure.
-Field trips are an important part of the laboratory component.
+A study of modern ecology including energy flow, biogeochemical cypopulation biology and community structure.
+Field trips are an impart of the laboratory component.

 325.1(.2) Biology of Protists

-Prerequisite: BIO 200.0.
+Prerequisite: BIO 201.1(.2) and 202.1(.2).

 An introduction to the protistan Phyla (protozoa and algae): protist morphology and diversity; physiology and reproduction; ecology and applied aspects; evolution and the origins of multicellularity.
-326.1(.2) Diversity of Non-vertebrate Animals Prerequisite: BIO 200.0.
+326.1(.2) Diversity of Non-vertebrate Animals Prerequisite: BIO 201.1(.2) and 202.1(.2).

-A study of free-living, non-vertebrate animals including the radiates, accelomates, pseudocoelomates, crustaceans, arthropods and echinoderms.
-The laboratory exercises provide the student with the opportunity to experiment with certain living animals and to dissect and examine a variety of preserved specimens.
-327.1(.2) Anatomy and Functional Morphology of Vertebrates Prerequisite: BIO 200.0.
+A study of free-living, non-vertebrate animals including the radiates acoelomates, pseudocoelomates, crustaceans, arthropods and echinocoelomates, pseudocoelomates, 327.1(.2) Anatomy and Functional Morphology of Vertebrates Prerequisite: BIO 202.1(.2).

-The study of vertebrates, with consideration of structural modifications for particular life styles.
+The study of vertebrates, with consideration of structural modification particular life styles.
 Laboratory instruction involves dissection of representative animals.

 328.1(.2) Plant Taxonomy and Identification

 329.1(.2) Principles of Systematics

-Prerequisite: BIO 200.0.
+Prerequisite: BIO 201.1(.2) and 202.1(.2).

-This course examines the fundamentals of animal and plant systematics including rules of nomenclature, the basis of classification, and the theory of phylogenetics.
+This course examines the fundamentals of animal and plant systematiculating rules of nomenclature, the basis of classification, and the thorse of phylogenetics.

 331.1(.2) Population and Ecosystem Health

 398.1(.2) Introduction to Microbiology

-Prerequisite: BIO 200.0.
+Prerequisite: BIO 202.1(.2).

 This course is designed to introduce students to the world of microorganisms.
 Topics covered include morphology, classification, taxonomy, and metabolism of bacteria, fungi, and viruses.

 399.1(.2) Biology of Lower Plants

-Prerequisite: BIO 200.0.
+Prerequisite: BIO 202.1(.2).

-An introduction to the thalloid and leafy non-vascular plants including mat and colony forming cyanobacteria, macro-seaweeds, stoneworts, liverworts, hornworts, mosses and lichens.
-The ecology of these plants, and their uses especially for environmental monitoring will be discussed as will their life cycles and structure.
-This course, together with BIO 325 and BIO 328 forms a suite of courses of value to biology students interested in ecology as well as those majoring in geography and environmental studies.
+An introduction to the thalloid and leafy non-vascular plants including and colony forming cyanobacteria, macro-seaweeds, stoneworts, hornworts, mosses and lichens.
+The ecology of these plants, uses especially for environmental monitoring will be discussed as life cycles and structure.
+This course, together with BIO 325 and limms a suite of courses of value to biology students interested in well as those majoring in geography and environmental studies.
+Population Genetics BIO 307.1(.2).

-\$2.1(.2) Population Genetics

-requisite: BIO 307.1(.2).